Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

-We adapt our machinery to the Hubble diagram problem by integrating numerically the $H(z)=\sqrt{y(z)}$ functions proposed by the algorithm under Eqn.~\ref{eqn:luminosity-distance} to obtain the implied luminosity distance $d_L$.
-These are then trivially converted into a distance modulus $\mu(z) = 5 \log_{10} ( d_L(z)/10 \pc )$, which can be compared to the {\it Pantheon} data.
+We adapt our machinery to the Hubble diagram problem by integrating numerically the $H(z \equiv x-1)=\sqrt{y(x)}$ functions proposed by the algorithm under Eqn.~\ref{eqn:luminosity-distance} the implied luminosity distance $d_L$.
+These are then trivially converted into a distance modulus $\mu(z) = 5 \log_{10} ( d_L(z)/10 \pc )$, which we compare to the {\it Pantheon} data following the procedure given in sub-section \ref{subsec:learning}.

 This Hubble Diagram example showcases the capability of the software to include free ``constants'' (here we include one having the units of $H_0$ and the other being dimensionless as $\Omega_m$) in the expression search, whose values are found thanks to auto-differentiation via L-BFGS optimization, as mentioned in Section~\ref{subsec:learning}.
-The optimal values of these constants need to be calculated after being passed through the numerical integration step (Eqn.~\ref{eqn:luminosity-distance}), which turns out to be the main bottleneck of the problem in terms of computational cost.
+The optimal values of these constants need to be calculated after being passed through the numerical integration step (integrating Eqn.~\ref{eqn:luminosity-distance} via \texttt{PyTorch} differentiable cumulative trapezoids), which turns out to be the main bottleneck of the problem in terms of computational cost.
 However, this also shows that the algorithm allows one to derive expressions that are subsequently passed through complicated operations before being compared to data.